IORoot/wp-plugin__pipeline--generative-images/README.md

     Any manual text you want to inject into the def tags.

+## noise

+Creates a transparent 'noise' layer.
+This is a tileable img supplied with the plugin.
+This creates a pattern definition and rectangle element to layer over everything underneath.

+    Parameters [INT] 0 to 1.
+    You can control the opacity with the parameter field.

 ## darken

 Creates a black rectangle of 100% height and width.